testimonio/blog/blogs/jesus-and-the-samaritan-woman.md

 > Jesus said to her, “You are right when you say you have no husband.
 The fact is, you have had five husbands, and the man you now have is not your husband.
 What you have just said is quite true.”

-The point Jesus made, is that she was in a sinful relationship and she needed salvation that only he, Jesus, could offer.
+The point Jesus made was that she was in a sinful relationship and she needed salvation that only he, Jesus, could offer.

 It was a startling revelation to the Samaritan woman, who immediately realized that Jesus was greater than she thought: